 Get rid of the blur and start focusing on what your needs are and what is just a want.

-An easy way to do this is to delay buying anything for a while to see whether it is a want or a need.
+An easy first step is to delay buying anything for a while to see whether it is a want or a need.

-You can use the 30 day rule, or if that seems too long right now than wait at least 72 hours.
+You can use the 30 day rule, or if that seems too long right now then try to wait at least 72 hours.

-Have you ever looked at your credit card statement and not even remembered some of the transactions there?
+Have you ever looked at your bank and card statements and not even remembered some of the transactions there?

 Or drawn out some cash and have no recollection of spending it?

-Tracking your spending will help you remember your spending but won’t stop you from spending mindlessly.
+Tracking your spending will help you to track costs but won’t stop you from spending mindlessly.